10up/wpacceptance/docs/index.md

 	* `--force_save` - Save snapshot ID to `wpacceptance.json` and push snapshot upstream no matter what.
 	* `--wp_directory` - Path to WordPress.
 If unset, will search up the directory tree until wp-config.php is found
 	* `--snapshot_id` - Optionally run tests against a snapshot ID.
-	* `--snapshot_name` - Optionally run tests against a names snapshot from the snapshots array.
+	* `--snapshot_name` - Optionally run tests against a named snapshot from the snapshots array.
 	* `--enforce_clean_db` - Use clean database for each test.
 	* `--cache_environment` - Keep the environment alive so it can be reused later.
 A cache environment can be used if the config being run is the exact same.
 	* `--skip_environment_cache` - Ensures a fresh environment is used on each run even if a cached one exists.
 This also will prevent environment caching.
 This is useful if you are running WP Acceptance multiple times on the same server e.g. shared GitLab runner.